Select a program of interest and we’ll connect you with trade schools that match your goals.

 If you want to start a career in the dental field without spending years in school, dental assisting is one of the best entry points.
-In Utah, you can complete training in less than a year and step into a role where your work directly supports patient care.
+In Utah, you can complete training in about a year and step into a role where your work directly supports patient care.

 Here’s what you need to know about training, certification, and the best dental assistant schools in the state.